GoogleCloudBuild/cicd-images/cmd/google-cloud-auth/README.md

 # google-cloud-auth

-A CLI command tool to generate authencitation files for gcloud or Cloud Client Library
+A CLI command tool to generate authentication files for gcloud or Cloud Client Library

 ## Get Credential File
 Embeded the `google-cloud-auth` image to your specific Gitlab Pipeline/Components and run `google-cloud-auth generate-credentials ...` commands to generate Workload Identity Federation credential file to authenticate requests to GCP via [gcloud][gcloud] or [Google Cloud Client Libraries][cloud-client-lib].

 To authenticate with [gcloud][gcloud], you need to set `GCLOUDSDK_AUTH_CREDENTIAL_FILE_OVERRIDE` to the generated credential file path.